bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 # Conclusion

-Zero knowledge tooling has come leaps and bounds in the past 3 years.
+Zero knowledge tooling has come very far in the past 3 years.
 You don't need a phd in cryptography to start building zero knowledge applications these days (tho it'll help while debugging).

 **Again, [you can grab the source code for the blogpost here](https://github.com/kendricktan/hello-world-zk-dapp).**